Brazilian jiu-jitsu: Side control

-In side control, the practitioner pins his opponent to the ground from the side of their torso.
-The top grappler lies across the opponent with weight applied to the opponent's chest.
+In side control (also known as side mount, cross-side and cem quilos — "a hundred kilograms" in Brazilian Portuguese), the practitioner pins their opponent to the ground from the side of their torso.
+The top grappler lies across the opponent, with weight applied to the opponent's chest.
 The opponent may be further controlled by pressure on either side of the shoulders and hips from the practitioner's elbows, shoulders, and knees.
 A wide variety of submissions can be initiated from side control.
-It is also referred to as the side mount.
-Additionally, the typical side mount increases opportunity for the top grappler to advance to other dominant positions.
-This position is often used in MMA as it allows the top fighter to strike whilst overcoming their opponents defense.
-There are many variants of the side control position, including kesa gatame, standard side control, reverse side control, and other positions.
+Additionally, the typical side control increases the opportunity for the top-side grappler to advance to other dominant positions.
+This position is often used in MMA as it allows the top fighter to strike whilst overcoming their opponents' defense.
+There are many variants of the side control position, including kesa gatame, reverse side control (or switch-base), and others.

-Knee on belly position
+Knee-on-belly

-The knee on belly position is a modified side pin that is distinctly separated from the side control position.
-The knee on belly position is characterized primarily by the control of the opponent with one leg out for base and balance and the other leg positioned across the opponent's torso pinning them to the ground.
-This form of pin is a mobile pin rather than a static pin and is considered a more dominant position in many grappling formats.
-The knee on belly position is worth additional points because it provides a greater striking platform than traditional side control and is closer to achieving the more ideal mounted position.
+The knee-on-belly position (also known as knee ride) is a modified side pin that is distinctly separated from the side control position.
+The knee-on-belly position is characterized primarily by the control of the opponent with one leg out for base and balance and the other leg positioned across the opponent's torso, pinning them to the ground.
+This form of pin is a mobile pin rather than a static pin, and is considered a more dominant position in many grappling formats.
+The knee-on-belly position is worth additional points because it provides a greater striking platform than traditional side control and is closer to achieving the more ideal mounted position.

 Full mount

-In the mount (or full mount) position, the practitioner sits astride the opponent's front torso or chest, controlling the opponent with his bodyweight and hips.
-In the strongest form of this position, the practitioner works his knees into the opponent's armpits to reduce arm movements and ability to move or counter submission attempts.
-Full Mount can be used to apply a variety of submissions including armlocks or chokes.
+In the mount (or full mount) position, the practitioner sits astride the opponent's front torso or chest, controlling the opponent with body-weight and hips.
+In this position, the person attacking from mount can isolate their opponent's arms (bringing them overhead), which creates a strong attacking position.
+Full Mount can be used to apply a variety of submissions, including armlocks or chokes.
+There are different types of mount — depending on body positioning — including low-mount, mid-mount, high-mount, S-mount, and technical mount.

 Back mount

-When taking the back mount position (often known in Brazilian jiu-jitsu as the back grab or attacking the back), the practitioner attaches to the back of the opponent by wrapping his legs around and hooking the opponent's thighs with their heel, or locking in a body triangle by crossing one shin across the waist like a belt then placing the back of the opposing knee over the instep as if finishing a triangle choke.
+When taking the back mount position (often known in Brazilian jiu-jitsu as back control or attacking the back), the practitioner attaches to the back of the opponent by wrapping his legs around and hooking the opponent's thighs with their heel, or locking in a body triangle by crossing one shin across the waist like a belt then placing the back of the opposing knee over the instep as if finishing a triangle choke.
 Simultaneously, the upper body is controlled by wrapping the arms around the chest or neck of the opponent.
-This position is often used to apply chokeholds, as well as arm bars and triangles, and neutralizes an opponent's potential size or strength advantage.
+This position is often used to apply chokeholds, as well as armlocks and triangles, and neutralizes an opponent's potential size or strength advantage.